 Where appropriate Termly outcome targets are planned for and encapsulate key Mathematical life skills or areas for development termly.
+Termly outcomes related to Mathematics are monitored by the learning manager for Mathematics.

 Equal Opportunities

 All children are entitled to the Mathematics curriculum, which caters for their individual needs, offers equal access and opportunity and enables them to participate fully in all areas of the curriculum.
 Further reference should be made to the school's Equal Opportunity Policy.